 When a program is selected, the user can click on the “more” link to get more information about the program.
 Included in the pop-up table is Accreditation History.
 The most recent Accreditation Action items are listed first and subsequent actions are in reverse chronological order.

-Defer action– is used when there is insufficient information on which to judge compliance and an action is deferred until a time specified by the Commission.
-A program’s accreditation status remains unchanged during the period of defer action.
+Defer action– this Accreditation Action is used when there is insufficient information on which to judge compliance and an Accreditation Action is deferred until a time specified by the Commission.
+A program’s Accreditation Status remains unchanged during the period of Defer Action.

 Show Cause– is a notice of impending Withdrawal of Accreditation.
 A Show Cause action requires that a program provide evidence as to why the CAATE should not Withdraw Accreditation.

-Voluntary Withdrawal of Accreditation-the program has submitted their intent to voluntarily withdraw the accreditation of their AT program and are in the process of teaching out current students.
-Programs going through voluntary withdrawal are not allowed to accept new programs.
+Voluntary Withdrawal of Accreditation-the program has submitted their intent to Voluntarily Withdraw the accreditation of their AT program and are in the process of teaching out current students.
+Programs going through Voluntary Withdrawal are not allowed to accept new students.
 The effective date of withdrawal is when the last students have graduated from the program.
 Students graduating from the program prior to the withdrawal date will be eligible to sit for the Board of Certification Examination.

 Instructions to search programs: You can use any of the individual search criteria below to filter your search.
 To further narrow down results be sure to search by BOTH program and degree type.